 - Filtered water

-Place the petals in a medium saucepan and add enough water to cover just the tops of the petals.
+Add enough water to cover just the tops of the petals.
 Bring the water to a low simmer for 10 minutes and let the petals cook, uncovered.
-Remove from heat and allow the petals to keep soaking until the water cools to room temperature.
+Remove the petals from heat and allow them to keep soaking until the water cools to room temperature.
 Strain the concoction to collect the liquid and discard the now-anemic petals.

 Refrigerate this homemade rose water in an airtight container until ready to use.
 Rose water can be poured into a mister for a facial toner or added to bathwater for an ethereal experience.